• Skip to primary navigation

 Mediterranean Roasted Vegetables

-This recipe for Mediterranean Roasted Vegetables makes a vegetable casserole that is not only a tasty side dish but a healthy one as well.
-It's truly an easy recipe for summer vegetables.
+Mediterranean Roasted Vegetables is a flavorful and healthy vegetable casserole that is perfect as a side dish.
+This easy recipe is ideal for enjoying summer vegetables.

 Print Save RecipeSaved!
 Pin Rate